onepanelio/core-docs/docs/deployment/public/eks.md

     --enable-https \
     --enable-cert-manager \
     --dns-provider <dns-provider>
+    --artifact-repository-provider <provider>
 ```

 :::note
+The `--artifact-repository-provider` is a required flag, Valid values are: `s3` and `gcs`.
 The `--enable-https` flag is optional and requires a TLS certificate, but it is highly recommended.
 You can optionally set the `--enable-cert-manager` and `--dns-provider` flags, so TLS certificates are automatically created and renewed via [Let's Encrypt](https://letsencrypt.org/).
 If you do not set this flag and your DNS provider isn't one of the [supported DNS providers](/docs/deployment/configuration/tls#supported-dns-providers), then you have to create a wildcard certificate and manually manage it.
 :::

 :::note